 "We think the volcanic eruptions were the main cause [of the extinction], but there may have been several things coming together at the same time to produce the devastation of life."

 Given the quantities of greenhouse gases prevalent in the Permian atmosphere, Professor Metcalfe has to call this super volcanism.
 Perhaps a bit like the supervolcano lurking beneath Yellowstone National Park today.

-As a result, the study showed some kind of decimation of the plant species had occurred on a worldwide basis at the end of the Permian, resulting in carbon dioxide levels to rise.
+As a result, the study showed some kind of massive decimation of the plant species had occurred on a worldwide basis at the end of the Permian period.
+This was followed by a massive increase in carbon dioxide levels.
 However, the dramatic rise in temperature suggests another more potent greenhouse gas may have contributed to the massive increase in global temperatures through a positive feedback system that helped to further release more carbon dioxide from plants and later more of this other greenhouse gas in a kind of runaway greenhouse effect.
 That other greenhouse gas is likely to be methane.
 Something had caused the methane hydrocarbon molecule locked away inside the hydrate ice structure deep in the ocean to be released in great bursts straight into the atmosphere.
 Since it is unlikely animals in the Permian period were starting an industrial revolution or creating fire (or even producing enough flatulence), this leaves us with massive volcanoes, a massive asteroid impact (or several impacts), or a combination of the two as the likely culprit for the great mass extinction.